 I’ll admit that there have been many times when I’ve wished that there were others with me to share a particularly beautiful scene.
 And, there have been times when I’ve been shooting with others and I’ve gotten good images by following their lead; sometimes they’ve followed mine.
 On the whole, however, I prefer not to be part of the huddled masses.
 As an aside, I tend to talk to myself in the field, and nobody wants to hear that.

-Someday, I may meet someone who shares my photographic interests and has the patience to wait for hours until the light is just right.
-Until then, I’ll continue my solo act and savor the experience.
+My wife, who is a wonderful partner and who shares my photographic interests, has the patience to wait for hours until the light is just right.
+When we travel together we’re a great team.
+The rest of the time, I continue my solo act and savor the experience.